Use the Right Mindset to Free Your Creativity

 People with a fixed mindset believe they cannot change their abilities, intelligence, or talents.
 They see those things as forever fixed.
 Their primary goal in life becomes to use what they have and to not look stupid or silly.

-A growth mindset believe they can maximize their potential.
+Someone with a growth mindset believes they can maximize their potential.
 They will try to maximize whatever they are interested in.

 More than One